DavideCapuozzo/Travel/README.md

 ## About The Project

-The "Travel Api" is a web application that provides the API for working with eco-friendly travels!
+Orizon is a travel agency that commissioned this work, all born out of the need for people to discover sustainable types of travel that can expand their horizons

 ### Built With